showlab/EgoVLP/README.md

 This codebase is based on [Frozen](https://github.com/m-bain/frozen-in-time).

-Thanks to [Alex](https://github.com/fingerrec) for the help with Data Distributed Parallel implementation and [Mattia](https://github.com/Soldelli) for the help with NLQ and MQ benchmarks.
+Thanks to [Alex](https://github.com/fingerrec) for the help with DDP and [Mattia](https://github.com/Soldelli) for the help with NLQ and MQ benchmarks.

 ## LICENSE